QuentinRa/blog.quentinra.dev/special/ilo/tchat/index.md

 First, the TP is in two parts

 * simply answer the questions (but **don't code any todo**)
 * then wait for the JavaFX project, and code it.
 When you will have to test with a server, run the server from the previous TP (nothing to do aside from running) and that's it.

 Materials

 * [Source Part1](https://github.com/memorize-code/memorize-references/raw/main/special/ilo/tchat/TPChat.zip)
 * [Source Part2](https://github.com/memorize-code/memorize-references/raw/main/special/ilo/tchat/ChatClientJavaFX.zip)
 * just so you know, in 2021, the ClientFrame.fxml file leaked during the FIPA classes.
 Legends are saying that you could find it, somewhere, though I don't know where?

 <hr class="sr">

 ## Pick your IDE

 I highly recommend using **IntelliJ** (easy to learn) for this one, since that's maybe your first time with JavaFX and IntelliJ has great support for JavaFX.
-You can solve in less than 30 seconds, problems like
+You can solve problems like `Can't load FXML` in less than 30 seconds.
-``Can't load FXML`` (no joke).

 * [Eclipse Setup](ide/eclipse.md)
 * [IntelliJ IDEA Setup](ide/idea.md)